LoopUE/LoopGpt/ReadMe.md

-LoopGpt, developed by LoopUE and Dark Lord, is a versatile AI tool.
+LoopGpt, developed by LoopUE , Dark Lord and ElHAKEM 7E , is a versatile AI tool.
 It offers various capabilities, including:

 1. **Malware Script Creation**: It can assist in generating scripts for various purposes.
 2. **Virus Development**: Provides support for virus creation.